NanoassemblyLabUT/DLENS/README.md

-Lets update this with guidelines all the way from installing python and dependencies (maybe with a couple systems - anaconda (spyder, jupiter), python launcher, etc) to how to use the software and gui.
-We should add descriptions of every model type we have included as well.
-Focused descriptions on any terminology should be here to.

 # 1. Install Python
 Before you begin, ensure you have Python installed.
 You can download it from the official Python website:
 - Go to [Python Downloads](https://www.python.org/downloads/)